 Speaking: Talking to others to convey information effectively.

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Computer Architect

 - Public Health Informatician

 Are There Job Opportunities for Computer Systems Analysts?

-In the United States, there were 600,500 jobs for Computer Systems Analyst in 2016.
+There were about 600,500 jobs for Computer Systems Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 54,400 new jobs for Computer Systems Analyst by 2026.
 There will be an estimated 44,900 positions for Computer Systems Analyst per year.